sthagen/python-flare-floss/README.md

 basic static analysis of unknown binaries.

 # Quick Run
-Download a standalone executable file from the releases page: https://github.com/fireeye/flare-floss/releases
+To try FLOSS right away, download a standalone executable file from the releases page: https://github.com/fireeye/flare-floss/releases

 # Quick Installation
+Use the following steps to install FLOSS via the standard Python installer: pip.
+This will add an executable `floss` (or `floss.exe` on Windows) to your `$PATH`.

 - Install vivisect:

     `$ pip install https://github.com/williballenthin/vivisect/zipball/master`